New York - Off-site Internships

-The acupuncture externship will provide treatment for patient going through chemotherapy and radiation therapy.
+The acupuncture off-site internship will provide treatment for patients going through chemotherapy and radiation therapy.
 In addition, there are two research projects in progress related to the quality of life issues of xerostomia seen in our head and neck patients and hot flashes in our breast patients.
 Students will have the opportunity to work with cancer patients during treatment and have a better understanding of the illness of cancer.

 Grand Meridian Clinic

 Located in the rear of the Kamwo Herb and Tea Company, the Grand Meridian Clinic sees patients from all over the world who are visiting Chinatown.
-The supervisor provides interns with the opportunity to sharpen herb identification skills by presenting samples from Kamwo's extensive pharmacy.
-Additionally, an aspect of eastern nutrition through the preparation of soups and teas for tasting is presented along with participating in herb processing (i.e. honey-fried herbs, vacuum packing) and observing raw herb prescription filling in the extensive traditional pharmacy.
+The supervisor provides interns with the opportunity to sharpen herb identification skills by presenting samples from Kamwo's extensive herbal dispensary.
+Additionally, an aspect of eastern nutrition through the preparation of soups and teas for tasting is presented along with participating in herb processing (i.e. honey-fried herbs, vacuum packing) and observing raw herb prescription filling in the extensive traditional herbal dispensary.

 St. John’s Riverside Hospital (Yonkers)